useblocks/groundwork/docs/index.rst

 Welcome to groundwork
 =====================

-| groundwork is a python based microframework for highly reusable applications and their components.
+| groundwork is a python based microframework for highly reusable :ref:`applications <application>` and their components.
-| It's functionality is based on exchangeable, well-documented and well-tested plugins and patterns.
+| It's functionality is based on exchangeable, well-documented and well-tested :ref:`plugins <plugins>` and :ref:`patterns <patterns>`.

 It is designed to support any kind of application: command line scripts, desktop programs or web applications.